You are here: HomeOur FaithWorship Expressions › Music

 Brass bands

 The first Salvation Army band was launched in Salisbury (England) in 1878 and was made up of Charles Fry, a local builder and leader of the Methodist orchestra, and his three sons.
-Salvation Army evangelists in Salisbury were having trouble with local hooligans, so Fry and his sons offered to act as bodyguards while the Salvationists sang in the marketplace.
-As an afterthought, the Frys brought their instruments to accompany the singing.
-In this unwitting fashion the first Salvation Army band was born.
+Salvation Army evangelists in Salisbury had been having trouble with local hooligans, so Fry and his sons had offered to act as bodyguards while the Salvationists sang in the marketplace.
+As an afterthought, the Frys had brought their instruments to accompany the singing.
+In this unexpected way the first Salvation Army band was born.
 Their immediate success led the Fry family to sell their business and become full-time musicians with the Army.
-Within the next few years, brass bands sprang up all over the country.
+Over the next few years, brass bands sprang up all over the country and became a way to introduce people to the message of Jesus and his love for all people.

 Many corps in Australia have their own brass bands, with some band members representing in the Sydney or Melbourne Staff Band.
-We also have the Veterans' Band, which is a fellowship of retired Salvation Army band members, and the Territorial Youth Band for young Salvo musicians.
-The Staff, Veteran's and Youth band play at community events across the country.
+We also have the Veterans' Band, which is a community of retired Salvation Army band members, and the Territorial Youth Band for young Salvo musicians.
+The Staff, Veteran's and Youth bands play at community events across the country.

 Songsters

-The songsters are a choir made up of men and women of all ages.
-There are a number of songsters around Australia (and the world) who participate in bringing vibrant and heartfelt worship.
+The Songsters are a choir made up of men and women of all ages who sing to God (worship) and encourage others to do the same.
+There are many songster groups around Australia (and the world) who participate in bringing vibrant and heartfelt worship to churches, schools and community events such as carols services.

 • The Facebook logo